Dow wraps up strongest three days since 1931

 "He said the Fed is not going to run out of ammunition and that the committee still has policy room for more action," said Charalambos Pissouros, senior market analyst at JFD Group in Cyprus.

-Many analysts expect more wild market swings, with macroeconomic indicators likely to worsen heading into the second quarter as a breakdown in business activity and fears of corporate defaults foreshadow a deep global recession.

-The CBOE volatility index .VIX fell 2.9 points, but was still near levels far above those in 2018 and 2019.
+The CBOE volatility index .VIX, known as Wall Street's fear gauge, fell 2.9 points, but was still near levels far above those in 2018 and 2019.

 The S&P utilities index .SPLRCU was the strongest among 11 sectors, jumping 8.4%.